The Warren Crescent Housing Development – Risky, Reckless and Ruthless

 Made Ground – The Steep Slope

-The artificial slope formed by the Made Ground to the Lye Valley is between 32-42 degrees, as measured by Dr Curt Lamberth.
+The artificial slope formed by the Made Ground to the Lye Valley is between 32-42 degrees, as measured by Dr Curt Lamberth and corroborated in the BGS report.
+(BGS)

 See also Fig V2: below for bank steepness at the housing area.

 The Slope Stability report (GEO) determined the slope was dangerous to a point approximately 3-4m from the edge.
-The nearest houses will be located within 8m from the cliff edge.
+The nearest houses will be located within 8m from the cliff edge NOT 12m as stated (GEO2, 10)

-Council Failure Summary – Slope Opposite The Houses
+Council Failure Summary – Slope Next To The Houses

 - The excavation disturbance which will be far greater, and nearer to the edge, than the final foundation footprint

-- Groundwater seeping under the foundations, undermining the bank
+- Groundwater from the original spring-line seeping under the foundations, undermining the bank

 - The effect on the land being split between the foundations and the cliff edge, which will become unstable

-- Evidence of previous landslips at this location
+- Evidence of previous landslips (See SUDS below)

 - The H&S risks to construction workers

-- Critically, it did not address the slope stability at the SUDS, a dangerous part of the development
+- Critically, it did not address the slope stability at the SUDS location, only at the housing development. (see below)

 It is sheer folly to rely on trees to maintain the structural integrity of the bank.